JanOdijk/contextcorrect/README.md

 Next you may want to obtain the predictions by BERTje.
 This can be done by the function *getbertjeresults* in the module *bertje*.
 This will yield a list of BERTJe results, where each BERTje result is a dictionary with 4 elements: *score*, *token*, *token_str*, *sequence*.
 See the section on BERTje memory.

-Two other functions  from the moduke *bertje* may be useful:
+Two other functions  from the module *bertje* may be useful:

-* *getbertjemaskwords*: yields a list of predicted words (from most to least plausibe according to BERTje)
+* *getbertjemaskwords*: yields a list of predicted words (from most to least plausible according to BERTje)
 * *getbertjemaskwordswithscores*: yields a list of tuples (predictedword: str, score: float) sorted by score highest to lowest

 You may want to compare the results obtained with the target word.
 For this you can use the function *getclosedmatches* from the module *contextcorrect*.
 It will return those words for which the relative edit distance is smaller than the *redthreshold* parameter.